Chatbots in Travel: How to Build a Bot that Travelers Will Love

 A chatbot is a program designed to simulate human conversation using artificial intelligence.
 After becoming one of the trendiest words of the past year, chatbots are predicted to disrupt the travel industry and set a new standard in the mobile booking arena.
 As the mobile-booking share is flourishing – it’s expected to become 70 percent of all digital booking by 2019 – users are drawn to chatbots, an available and personalized shopping tool.
 Besides, a good chatbot can help users reduce long hours of indecisive search.

 We’ve already covered the basic principles for designing chatbots, and now we want to focus on the use of the technology in travel tech.

-Four Use Cases for Travel Chatbots
+Five Use Cases for Travel Chatbots

 Among many potential uses of technological advancements in travel, chatbots occupy their own niche.
-Being the next tier in the evolution of personal assistants, bots can handle a broad range of tasks, depending on the domain they are used in.
+Being the next tier in the evolution of personal travel assistants, bots can handle a broad range of tasks, depending on the domain they are used in.
 Just as in finance or healthcare, there’s only so much you can do with chatbots in travel.
-Let’s have a look at the categories indicated by Sabre to explore the basic use cases for travel chatbots.
+Let’s have a look at the categories to explore the basic use cases for travel chatbots.